Bridging Stepwise Lab-Informed Pretraining and Knowledge-Guided Learning for Diagnostic Reasoning: Methodology

 The continual enhancement process unfolds in two steps: graph learning and proxy-task learning, which together refine the priors from the ``Knowledge Scholar'' by fully leveraging EHR data.
 The proposed encoder-decoder framework not only emphasizes the comprehensive understanding of medical patterns but also seamlessly integrates local knowledge into the learning process, further capturing critical medical patterns for precise diagnosis.
+The backbone of the encoder module contains graph learning and attention, which adjusts code-level embeddings and progressively refines them into comprehensive patient representations.